-While all of that sounds incredible, it can be hard to stay productive with all the different distractions at home.
+While all of that sounds incredible, it can be hard to avoid procrastinating with all the different distractions at home.

 How can you stay focused when your cute new cat is rubbing up against you just begging to be cuddled?
 How can you stay productive when in the back of your mind, a pile of dishes has been growing in your kitchen?